 Read on, to get the scoop on Direct Debit check-ins, how they work, how to change your Direct Debit amount, and much more.

 Simply put, it’s a regular assessment of your current monthly payments, to make sure you’re on track to end your contract (or 12-month billing period) with a £0 balance.
 Doing this protects you from having to pay a lump sum.

 When you join OVO, we estimate the cost of your energy over a year, then divide it by 12.
 That’s your recommended monthly amount.

 After 1 month, when we've had a couple of readings from you, we'll have a clearer picture of your energy use.
 This is when we run the first check-in.

 We’ll then keep doing rolling check-ins every 3 months.

-If you're ever worried about your Direct Debit increasing, or if you're struggling financially, please give us a call.
+If you're ever worried about your Direct Debit increasing, or if you're struggling financially, please get in touch.
 There are many ways that we can support you.
 We're always here to help.

 To calculate your Direct Debit, we work out your costs for a year, and then divide everything by 12.

 Here’s an example, to show how we do it: